 At high speed the most effective and secure way to slide is through crouching down and putting your hand down on the ground for more leverage and stability – you need to put the right amount of weight into your hand.
 To perform these slides you use solid sliding gloves (see below).

-There are many different different kinds of slides, used in many different situations – I’ve already mentioned pre-drifts and speed scrubs before and inside corners.
+There are many different kinds of slides, used in many different situations – I’ve already mentioned pre-drifts and speed scrubs before and inside corners.
 Learn more about powersliding here.

 Stand up slides are good for learning at low speed and are often used in freeriding at moderate speeds, but they are riskier at high downhill speed.
 Red Bull even holds an extreme “No Paws Down” (no-hands sliding) downhill longboard race in Slovenia.